slobentanzer/causality_perspective_2023/manuscript.md

 Biases, generally, are systematic prejudices of a model towards certain outcomes.
 Humans make frequent use of biases to function in a complex world with limited cognitive resources.
+Our brain seems predisposed to doing causal inference, a skill which we learn and hone from a very early age (cite).
+In fact, we may be over-eager to deduce causality from observation (i.e., “jump to conclusions”), which is indicative of a strong inductive bias.
 A good *heuristic* is the application of a suitable bias to a problem, such that the solution can be considered acceptable despite limited resources.

 In machine learning (ML), we can distinguish between two types of biases: useful and harmful biases.